-It is possible that the tests performed in segments one and two could be the same for a particular drive's short and extended self-tests.
+The tests performed in segments one and twomay be the same forthe the short and extended self-tests.
 The time required by a drive to perform its extended self-test is reported in the EXTENDED SELF-TEST ROUTINE COMPLETION TIME field in the Control mode page as defined in this proposal.